R-N-J/web_test_1/ECS_GUIDE.md

 ```

 ### Key Considerations:
-1.  **Numeric IDs:** Your JSON must use the actual numbers from `ComponentIds.ts`.
+1.  **Numeric IDs:** Your JSON must use the actual numbers from `ComponentRegistry.ts`.
 If you change those numbers in code but don't update your database/JSON, your prefabs will break or assign data to the wrong components.
 2.  **Complex Data:** If your component values contain non-JSON types (like `Set` or `Map`), you must ensure you have registered `ComponentSerializers` in your `World` so the `PrefabManager` (which uses the `EntityEditor`) handles the data correctly.
 3.  **Relationships:** The `targetTag` in the JSON relies on an entity with that tag already existing in the `World` (via `world.tags.register`) at the moment you call `spawn()`.